-Each of these wonderful trainers contributed unique pieces to my training philosophy, but the pivotal point of my learning came from world-renowned animal trainer, Bob Bailey, who was a pioneer in applying the principles of B.F.
+Each of these exceptional trainers contributed unique pieces to my training philosophy, but the pivotal change came from world-renowned animal trainer, Bob Bailey, who was a pioneer in applying the principles of B.F.
 Skinner’s operant conditioning to commercial animal training.
-Studying with Bailey in numerous of his week-long Chicken Workshops was life-changing.
+Studying with Bailey in several week-long Chicken Workshops was life-changing.
 Topics included Discrimination, Cueing, Criteria, Chaining, and the toughest of all–Teaching, where you guided another person to train your chicken.
 The principles and techniques learned from Bailey are the foundation of my training approach.

-I am a nationally certified professional dog trainer with the Certification Council for Professional Dog Trainers, which requires a rigorous exam to demonstrate mastery of humane, science-based dog training practices.
-I am also an AKC Canine Good Citizen and Tricks Title evaluator.
+I am a nationally certified professional dog trainer with the Certification Council for Professional Dog Trainers, which requires a rigorous exam to demonstrate mastery of humane, science-based dog training practices and animal husbandry.
+I am also an AKC Canine Good Citizen Test and Tricks Title evaluator.

-As the owner of Come When Called Dog Training & Behavior Counseling, I am knowledgeable about a variety of dog training methods; however, I use those that rely on positive, scientifically proven learning theory.
+As the owner of Come When Called Dog Training & Behavior Counseling, I am knowledgeable about a variety of dog training methods; however, I use only those that rely on science-based learning theory.
 My mantra is “Positive but Not Permissive.”
 I love to see a dog think and make good choices that I can reinforce.
-My most gratifying experience is using my training knowledge to work one-on-one with people to resolve problem behaviors in their dogs.
+My most gratifying experience is working one-on-one with dog parents to resolve problem behaviors.
 I also enjoy teaching classes, particularly the highly successful, three-level puppy program at the Olney-Sandy Spring Veterinary Hospital in Olney, Md.
 I have coached numerous students to AKC obedience, CGC, and Rally titles through my Obedience Skills class at Your Dog’s Friend in Rockville, Md.
 From a training space in my home, I teach puppy classes, an advanced class for reactive dogs, and a CGC Prep class.
 I am a member of the Association of Pet Dog Trainers, the Pet Professional Guild, and the Behavior Education Network.